Scans

 Overwrite default scan configuration

-This section helps to understand how you can override your scan configuration using a checked in file.
+This section helps to understand how you can overwrite your scan configuration using a checked in file.

 Default Configuration Settings